Growing Up With Diabetes: Early Childhood

 - Reward your child for holding still during injections.
 You could praise him, use token systems such as sticker charts, or provide primary reinforcement (a small toy or treat that your child enjoys).
 If you choose to do so, just make sure that the reward you use is actually motivating for your child.
 Be aware that rewarding your child for suppressing/denying emotions such as fear may send the wrong message: you want him to know that it’s okay to feel whatever he feels, but it’s not okay to struggle/hit someone/run away when he feels that way.

-For Eating Issues
+Strategies for Eating Issues

 - Set routines of three meals and three snacks per day.